amingolmahalle/HttpClientToCurlGenerator/README.md

 ### 💡 Why Use HttpClientToCurl?

-- 🧪 Instantly visualize and debug request payloads or headers
+- 🧪 Instantly visualise and debug request payloads or headers
 - 🤝 Share exact API calls with teammates or QA engineers
 - ⚙️ Simplify Postman and CLI reproduction
-- 🪶 Lightweight, dependency-free, and easy to integrate
+- 🧩 Lightweight, dependency-free, and easy to integrate

 ---
 ## ⚙️ Installation